Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 What Triggers Lupus Flares?

 Emotional, physical, or environmental factors may cause or signal lupus flare-ups.
-These factors are often referred to as “triggers.”
+These factors are often referred to as triggers.

-Each person’s flare triggers are unique.
+Each person’s triggers are unique.
 It can take time for people with lupus to fully understand what triggers their flare-ups.
 “At first, identifying my flare triggers was difficult.
 I still have some difficulty,” one member shared.
-Another member wrote, “I believe my pain is the most severe when I have physical stress like surgery or injury.
-It took me a number of years to make that connection.”

 Noticing patterns over time is important for identifying triggers.
 “You will see what doesn’t work for you,” a member advised someone who was new to MyLupusTeam.
 “Lupus can be so different for each person.
 Take it slow and get to know the new you.”

 For those who are still trying to recognize their triggers, it can be helpful to understand common triggers for others with lupus.
-Stress, food, hormonal changes, weather, or sun exposure top the list of disease flare triggers on MyLupusTeam.
+Stress, food, hormonal changes, weather, and sun exposure top the list of disease flare triggers on MyLupusTeam.

 Stress

-Sometimes, this stress comes from heightened emotions.
-“I’ve spent the afternoon sobbing, and I can feel a flare coming on from the stress,” one member shared.
-Other times, it’s caused by external factors like work or everyday life.
-As another member wrote, “I started a new job this week, and stress from the learning curve has triggered a flare.”
+Other times, it’s caused by external factors like work or everyday life, as another member wrote: “I started a new job this week, and stress from the learning curve has triggered a flare.”

 Anxiety about stress itself can be a problem for some members, leading to a negative-feedback loop.
 “I know stress causes flare-ups, but then I stress about not stressing,” one member commented.